leftbrainit/leftbra.in/src/pages/blog/2022-10-31_remote-working-tools.md

 ## Slack

 Still using jurassic email?
-Move to Slack for a modern take on inter-team and external communication.
+Switch to Slack for a modern take on inter-team and external communication.

 Don’t get me a wrong, there are still some dealings that need to be done on email when it comes customer proposals, legal stuff etc but just about everything else can and should be channeled through Slack.
 You can setup different channels where team members can discuss projects, day to day work requirements and more.
 It’s one of the reasons I fitted straight into LeftBrain.
 From day one I was welcomed with open arms into our canteen style channel and was greeted by my new teammates with warm wishes, banter, gifs, emojis, you name it.